SMRT Trains

 SMRT Trains Limited is a rail operator in Singapore and a wholly owned subsidiary of SMRT Corporation.
-After the privatisation of the MRT operations in 1995, it was originally named Singapore MRT Limited.
-On 31 December 2001, it was renamed to SMRT Trains Limited, so as not to confuse with another MRT line - North East MRT Line that is under Singapore Bus Services and the bus operations merged from Trans-Island Bus Services.
-At the same time, Singapore Bus Services was renamed to SBS Transit to be multi-modal.
-SMRT Trains currently manages most of the MRT services in Singapore except the North East Line and Downtown Line.
+It was established in 1987 as the Mass Rapid Transit Corporation (MRTC).
+On 31 December 2001, the company adopted its present name to avoid confusion with the then upcoming North East Line (NEL), which would be operated by SBS Transit under ComfortDelGro Corporation.
+SMRT Trains currently operates the North–South Line (NSL), East–West Line (EWL), Circle Line (CCL) and the Thomson–East Coast Line (TEL) as part of the wider Singapore MRT network.

 History

 SMRT Trains Limited was incorporated as the rail subsidiary arm of the parent company SMRT Corporation, to oversee rail operations brought over from the previously state-owned Mass Rapid Transit Corporation (MRTC).

 Mass Rapid Transit Corporation (MRTC)

 The Singapore MRT Limited was incorporated on 6 August 1987, and signed the licence and operating agreement (LOA) with MRTC, a government-run corporation till 1997.
-On 7 November 1987, MRTC started services on Singapore's first MRT section, consisting of five stations from Yio Chu Kang to Toa Payoh.
-When the MRTC merged to form LTA on 1 Sep 1995, operations of the MRTC were hived off into SMRT Corporation.
-On 1998, the light rail operation was formed and was called Singapore LRT Limited.
+On 7 November 1987, MRTC began operations on Singapore's first MRT segment, comprising five stations from Yio Chu Kang to Toa Payoh.
+Following the merger of MRTC into the Land Transport Authority (LTA) on 1 September 1995, a statutory board, MRTC's operational functions were transferred to SMRT Corporation, a private company de jure but remained state-owned through Temasek.
+On 1998, the light rail operation on the Bukit Panjang LRT line was formed and was called Singapore LRT Limited.
 On 31 December 2001, both Singapore MRT Limited and Singapore LRT Limited were merged into the present name, SMRT Trains.